detjensrobert/crypto-latex/README.md

 # CS 427 Pandoc container

-Ubuntu's version of Pandoc is old and doesn't like the provided macros file.
+Ubuntu's version of [Pandoc](https://pandoc.org) is old and doesn't like the provided macros file (among other things).

 This Docker container provides Arch's Pandoc + TeXLive, which works fine.